You know me. I usually turn to science to figure out if an ingredient is good or bad.

 Coincidence?
 I don’t think so.

-By the way, my body is a different story.
+By the way, my body tells a different story.
 The skin there is very dry so Isopropyl Myristate doesn’t bother it.
 I get no zits when I use it there.

 This is only my personal opinion so don’t take it as the Gospel.
 But if you have combination, oily or acne-prone skin, I do recommend you stay away from skincare products that have a high concentration of Isopropyl Myristate.